Officers removed from Chicago school after stun gun used on student

 The incident happened Tuesday morning at John Marshall Metropolitan High School, 3250 W. Adams St. in Chicago.

-Dnigma Howard's father Laurentio Howard blames the school for not following protocol for his daughter's history of behavioral issues.
+The teen was identified as Dnigma Howard.
+Her father, Laurentio Howard, blames the school for not following protocol for his daughter's history of behavioral issues.
+He witnessed the incident.

-"The police officer tried to push her down the stairs, so she grabbed the police officer by the vest," said her father.
+"The police officer tried to push her down the stairs, so she grabbed the police officer by the vest," Laurentio Howard said.
+He added: "She was basically defending herself."

-According to Chicago Police, the officers were escorting the student following a confrontation between the student and the assistant principal.
+According to Chicago police, the officers were escorting the student following a confrontation between the student and the assistant principal.

 As the student was being led away, she began fighting with officers causing her and one of the officers to fall down a flight of stairs, said police.

-Howard says he was called to pick up his daughter after he was told she began acting out and turning over desks.
+Howard said he was called to pick up his daughter after he was told she began acting out and turning over desks.

 When he arrived at the school he says the whole incident unfolded before him.